LRvdLinden/climate_dashboard_dd_addon/README.md

 ```
 - Reload the theme configuration via Theme Settings

-## Creat a sensor
+## Creat a temperature sensor
---
+---

 ![image](https://user-images.githubusercontent.com/77990847/115536889-88e05a80-a29a-11eb-92a1-ebf78e3e9f85.png)

-- To get a base line on a special tempeture, creat the following `platform sensor`
+- To get a base line on a special temperature, creat the following `platform sensor`
-- If you whant another tempeture then 20, change it to what you want as a base line
+- If you whant another temperature then 20, change it to what you want as a base line
+- Reboot Home Assistant

 ```yaml
   - platform: template